-In order to offer a non-anxious presence with our colleagues and clients, we need to be able to recognize the times when we cannot!
+In order to offer a non-anxious presence with our colleagues, students, and their families, we need to be able to recognize the times when we cannot!
 In other words, we need to be able to recognize when we need either a new perspective or a break.
 Often our bodies let us know.
 The first question we might ask ourselves is, what am I telling myself about this situation and what is another possible story?
 Here's a fascinating TED Talk on making stress our friend.

 And, sometimes we really just need a break!
-Breaks can replenish the psychological costs associated with working hard, improve work performance, and boost energy.1 Of course, all of this is successful only if we allow ourselves the vulnerability of needing a break and, if appropriate, asking for help.
-It is, therefore, helpful to have a plan for what we can do and who can assist us in finding a way to take a break.
-These activities can help in our relationships with clients and in our relationships with colleagues.
+It is helpful to have a plan for what we can do and who can assist us in finding a way to take a break.
+Of course, all of this is successful only if we allow ourselves the vulnerability of needing a break and, if appropriate, asking for help.
+These activities can help in our relationships with students and in our relationships with colleagues